greyshine/awesome/README.md

 ## Articles
 - [A Crash Course on Funding Your Startup with Convertible Notes](https://medium.com/swlh/a-crash-course-on-funding-your-startup-with-convertible-notes-8429ba553627)

+## Knowledge
+- [Cluster > Catalog > Schema > Table > Columns & Rows](https://stackoverflow.com/a/17943883/845117) - What's the difference between a catalog and a schema in a relational database?
+- [LocalDateTime, Instant and Timezone](https://stackoverflow.com/a/32443004/845117) - Java 8: What's the difference between Instant and LocalDateTime?

 ## Miscellaneous
 - https://serverless.com/ - Serverless is your toolkit for deploying and operating serverless architectures.
 Focus on your application, not your infrastructure.
+- [Ansible](www.ansible.com) - Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.
+- [Vagrant](https://www.vagrantup.com/) - Vagrant is a tool for building and managing virtual machine environments in a single workflow.
+With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.
+- [Heroku](https://www.heroku.com) - Heroku is a cloud platform based on a managed container system, with integrated data services and a powerful ecosystem, for deploying and running modern apps.
+The Heroku developer experience is an app-centric approach for software delivery, integrated with today’s most popular developer tools and workflows.